pdav5883/bracket-revival/README.md

 - Test page to play a smaller version to understand rules

 ## WIP
-- Move all read/write functions into separate utils file, build for S3
+- Update basic.py for S3
 - Deploy and test

 ## Lambdas